CardSorting/DreamBeeSQL/README.md

 })
 ```

-**That's it!** NOORMME automatically:
+**That's it!** NOORMME fixes everything wrong with traditional ORMs by providing:
+- ✅ Complete ORM with repository pattern and query building
-- ✅ Discovers all tables, columns, and relationships
+- ✅ Runtime schema discovery for all tables, columns, and relationships
-- ✅ Generates TypeScript interfaces for complete type safety
+- ✅ TypeScript interfaces for complete type safety
-- ✅ Creates repository classes with intelligent CRUD methods
+- ✅ Auto-generated repository classes with intelligent CRUD methods
-- ✅ Optimizes SQLite performance with pragma settings
+- ✅ SQLite performance optimization with pragma settings
-- ✅ Recommends indexes based on your query patterns
+- ✅ Intelligent index recommendations based on query patterns
-- ✅ Validates and fixes foreign key constraints
+- ✅ Production features: health checks, caching, RBAC
+- ✅ Problem-solving: no complex configuration, no build steps, no learning curve

-## 🎮 CLI Commands - Automation at Your Fingertips
+## 🎮 CLI Commands - Database Management Made Easy

-NOORMME includes a powerful CLI for database automation.
+NOORMME includes a powerful CLI for database management and optimization.
 Because real normies use the command line.

 ### 🔍 `analyze` - Intelligent Performance Analysis